-3. (1) An order made by a court in a designated country for the forfeiture and destruction or forfeiture and other disposal, of anything in respect of which a drug trafficking offence has been committed or which was used or intended for use in Copying/unauthorised distribution strictly prohibited.

-connection with the commission of such an offence is referred to in this Order as an "external forfeiture order".
+3. (1) An order made by a court in a designated country for the forfeiture and destruction or forfeiture and other disposal, of anything in respect of which a drug trafficking offence has been committed or which was used or intended for use in connection with the commission of such an offence is referred to in this Order as an "external forfeiture order".